Laurens van der Post: Later years

 In 1982, he fell and injured his back and used the hiatus from tennis and skiing to write an autobiography called Yet Being Someone Other (1982), which discussed his love of the sea and his journey to Japan with Plomer in 1926.
 (His affection for that country and its people, despite his wartime experiences, had first been explored in 1968 in his book Portrait of Japan.)
-By now, Ingaret was slipping into senility, and he spent much time with the sculptress Frances Baruch, an old friend (who made a bust of van der Post).
+By now, Ingaret was slipping into senility, and he spent much time with the sculptor Frances Baruch, an old friend (who made a bust of van der Post).
 In 1984, his son John (who had gone on to be an engineer in London) died, and van der Post spent time with his youngest daughter Lucia and her family.

 In old age, Sir Laurens van der Post was involved with many projects, from the worldwide conservationist movement, to setting up a centre of Jungian studies in Cape Town.
 A Walk with a White Bushman (1986), the transcript of a series of interviews, gives a taste of his appeal as a conversationalist.
 In 1996, he tried to prevent the eviction of the Bushmen from their homeland in the Central Kalahari Game Reserve, which had been set up for that purpose, but ironically it was his work in the 1950s to promote the land for cattle ranching that led to their eventual removal.
 In October 1996, he published The Admiral's Baby, describing the events in Java at the end of the war.
 His 90th birthday celebration was spread over five days in Colorado, with a "this is your life"-type event with friends from every period of his life.
 A few days later, on 15 December 1996, after whispering in Afrikaans "die sterre" (the stars), he died.
 The funeral took place on 20 December in London, attended by Zulu chief Mangosuthu Buthelezi, Prince Charles, Margaret Thatcher, and many friends and family.
 His ashes were buried in a special memorial garden at Philippolis on 4 April 1998.
 Ingaret died five months after him on 5 May 1997.

+Laurens van de Post Way, built on the former School of Service Intelligence site in Ashford, Kent, is named after him.